Weekly KPI Dashboard for Small Team Decisions

 Approach

-A few key numbers, one short trend, and a tight list on a page your team can read before the call.
+A few key numbers, one short trend, and a concise list on a page your team can read before the meeting.

 Outcome